“Manteada” is a gentle sifting, like a rhythmic jiggle. This way of using the Rebozo aims to:

 - In early labor, between contractions

 Why so often?
-Modern pregnant parents experience stress on a scale that effects society as a whole.
+Modern pregnant parents experience stress on a scale that affects society as a whole.
 The gentle sifting of the Rebozo helps activate the parasympathetic nervous system where calm and trust abide.
 The overall effect of a successful Rebozo session is more peace and love.
 Hey!
 That’s a great hormonal environment to grow a baby in!

 - Begin any series of Spinning Babies recommended techniques with Rebozo sifting for 2-5 minutes (til your arms are tired, longer is fine).